Adam-Diehl/Cryptography/README.md

 - Version 0.1: Minimally viable product, supports basic Caesar encryption in the (English) Latin alphabet through an interactive CLI.

 ### Installation
-Download or clone the repository and compile from source.
+Download or clone the repository and compile from source ($ ghc -o Crypto CryptoMain.hs -O2).

 ## Examples
 Note that the basic Caesar shift cipher (with arbitrary shift, so for instance ROT 13 is included) is the only cipher supported at this early stage of development.